 - The LG should try to identify training opportunities within the British Isles for doctors seeking opportunities through the MTI scheme.

 - The LG should ensure that at all times the health of women in the relevant country has supremacy over any personal interest.

-- The LG should develop, in consultation with the RCOG Global Health Unit and the appropriate International Representative Committee, healthcare delivery projects felt to be appropriate to be delivered in the relevant country.
+- The LG should develop healthcare delivery projects felt to be appropriate to be delivered in the relevant country.

 - The LG should increase awareness and promote the need for more effective use of knowledge and tools to impact on the maternal and neonatal health indicators in the relevant country.
 This should include capacity building.
 Decisions about organising Life Saving Skills in Essential Obstetric Care and Neonatal Care courses will need to be sanctioned by the Liverpool School of Tropical Medicine/RCOG Partnership Group.

 - The LG will be responsible for its own financial liabilities.

 View the highlights from the latest LG events.